MatMoul/archdi/README.md

 First, install Arch Linux with the official media and optionally with archfi.<br />
 Look at archfi project to start your arch linux installation : https://github.com/MatMoul/archfi

-After reboot and your network ready, download the script :<br />
+After reboot and your network ready, download the script:

-curl -L archdi.sf.net/archdi > archdi<br />
+    curl -L archdi.sf.net/archdi > archdi

-or if sourceforge is down :<br />
+or if sourceforge is down:

-curl -L matmoul.github.io/archdi > archdi<br />
+    curl -L matmoul.github.io/archdi > archdi

-And run the script :<br />
+And run the script:

     sh archdi

-Or you can install it on your system with<br />
+Or you can install it on your system with:

-sh archdi -i<br />
+    sh archdi -i

 And then you can use archdi cmd.<br />
 With this, you can make your updates or install your packages later.